conceptsandtraining/doil/.github/TESTING.md

 * [ ] Setup should inform you, if root has no access to docker-compose
 * [ ] Setup should inform you, if your operating system isn't Darwin or Linux
 * [ ] Setup should inform you, if you run a docker version lower than 19.03
-* [ ] Setup should inform you, if your php version is lower than 7.4
-* [ ] Setup should inform you, if you haven't installed php module zip
-* [ ] Setup should inform you, if you haven't installed php module dom
-* [ ] Setup should inform you, if you haven't installed composer
-* [ ] Setup should inform you, if you haven't installed git
 * [ ] Change mail_password in setup/conf/doil.conf before setup.
 After setup, you should be able to login to http://doil/mails with www-data and the password you set.
 * [ ] Setup runs completely without errors